jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 or effect.
 Be aware that splitting infinitives can lead to awkward sentences.

 ```
- She decided to , on her way home from work, call her sister. (awkward)
+ She decided to, on her way home from work, call her sister. (awkward)
  On her way home from work, she decided to call her sister. (better)
 ```
 #### Participle Phrases